Woman hit in face with shovel in South Auckland petrol pump feud

 A dispute over who was first in line to pump petrol at a South Auckland gas station has ended with a woman being struck in the face with a shovel.

-The incident at Gull Takanini in Manurewa occurred about 2.30pm yesterday, and ended with police arriving to diffuse the situation.
+The incident at Gull Takanini in Manurewa occurred about 2.30pm yesterday, and ended with police arriving to defuse the situation.

 The sister of one of the feuding motorists took to Facebook today to expose the other motorist who allegedly pulled several weapons from her car and threatened the poster's sister.